Roxana Robinson papers

 Box 36 (financial and legal records): Restricted until 2046.
 For further information consult the appropriate curator.

-Box 42 (digital media): Restricted fragile material.
+Box 42 (computer media): Restricted fragile material.
 Access copies of digital files may be requested.
 Consult Access Services for further information.

-Box 43 (audiovisual media): Restricted fragile material.
+Box 43 (audiovisual material): Restricted fragile material.
 Reference copies may be requested.
 Consult Access Services for further information.

 Conditions Governing Use